hygieiasoft/cordova-plugin-uid/README.md

 # org.hygieiasoft.cordova.uid
-Cordova plugin to get unique identifiers like UUID, IMEI and IMSI.
+Cordova plugin to get unique identifiers: UUID, IMEI, IMSI, UCCID and MAC.

 This plugin defines a `cordova.plugins.uid` object.
 The object is not available until after the `deviceready` event.